eilandert/dockerized/aptly/README.md

 Quick start: (without snapshots)

 1) pull the docker
-2) bind a local dir to /aptly  (and a dir to /etc/ssh or your serverkey will change on each pull)
+2) bind a local dir to /aptly
 3) start docker
 4) put your public sshkey in /aptly/.ssh
 5) put your gpg keys in /aptly/.gnupg